mobiruby/mobiruby-ios/README.md

 It's tested only Mountain Lion and XCode 4.4.1.

+## Current show stoppers

+* Probably, don't work 'require' correctly
+When required 'samegame_app' in 'app.rb' and played game sometimes, game screen is black out.
+If write all source code in 'app.rb', The game is good.

 ## Contributing

 Feel free to open tickets or send pull requests with improvements.